 Redland City Council is committed to working with Traditional Owners to promote Aboriginal and Torres Strait Islander cultures in our community.
-Some recent partnership projects have included the following:
+Some partnership projects have included the following:

 Indigenous war memorabilia and service men and women honour roll